the-red-feather/thesis/P0/proposal.md

      - web-client (all browsers, on mobile phones using web-wrapper-apps)
      - web-server (server-side, context-agnostic like docker)

-- "geodata should be findable, accessible, usable" SDI paradigm should extend to geodata processing itself. examples:
-   -  CGAL-level operations must be trivially easy to use for non-expert users.
-   - TIN from pointcloud on demand.
-   - Extruding parcel polygons to pointclouds, for only the exact area you need, with exactly the precision you require for this particular dataset.

 - WebAssembly + tools that play nice with WebAssembly are vital for achieving these properties.